My Dinner

 How to serve

 The salad is best served chilled.
-You can add some nuts or seeds to the salad with you the extra crunch.
+You can add some nuts or seeds to the salad with you an extra crunch.

 What dishes go with German cucumber salad?